Franak Viačorka: Repressions

 During military service Viačorka was writing "Blog of Belarusian Soldier", which became very popular in Internet.

 Viačorka has been arrested and imprisoned several times for his activities, last time in January 2011.

 After being dismissed from the military, Viačorka was refused admission to Belarusian State University to which he applied eight times.
 He was also refused admission to all other public universities in Belarus, violating the law which provides guaranteed admission to dismissed soldiers.
 Viačorka is currently pursuing a degree in media and public relations at the University of Warsaw.

-In January 2022, it became known that Viačorka, along with bloggers Roman Protasevich, Anton Motolko, and Stsiapan Putsila are suspected by Belarusian authorities on 10 counts.They are accused of organizing a conspiracy to seize power, inciting hatred, organizing mass riots, forming extremist formations, high treason, as well as a number of other serious crimes.
+In January 2022, it became known that Viačorka, along with bloggers Roman Protasevich, Anton Motolko, and Stsiapan Putsila are suspected by Belarusian authorities on 10 counts.
+They were accused of organizing a conspiracy to seize power, inciting hatred, organizing mass riots, forming extremist formations, high treason, as well as a number of other serious crimes.
+On June 20, 2024, the Belarusian authorities sentenced Viačorka in absentia to 20 years in prison.

 Cinema

 In 2006 he starred in the award-winning documentary titled "A Lesson of Belarusian" that chronicled Viačorka's life as a pro-democracy youth activist in the run-up to the 2006 presidential elections in Belarus.
 Viačorka's work with his fellow activists was followed for two weeks.
 His father Vincuk Viačorka was also featured, as was Uładzimier Kołas, principal of the Belarusian Humanities Lyceum and a prominent academic.

 Viačorka is the co-screenwriter and second director of a fiction movie being produced by the Documentary and Feature Film Production Company of Poland about his time in the Belarusian Army and the situation for other young conscripts.
-Directed by Krzysztof Łukaszewicz.
-The film, "Viva Belarus!" was released in spring 2013.
+The film, "Viva Belarus!", directed by Krzysztof Łukaszewicz, was released in spring 2013.

 Viačorka also played in Tutejszyja movie.
 This movie was forbidden in Belarus.

-Scandals

-Viačorka was accused to have 400 thousand euro on his bank account, but denied it.